Alexwcjung/Myproject/README.md

 This lesson teaches basic English through listening, speaking, reading, vocabulary, and short writing activities using familiar topics, pop songs, and simple tasks.

 ### Why is this lesson meaningful?
-This lesson is meaningful because it gives low-proficiency students more individual and self-paced opportunities to practice English while lowering speaking anxiety.
-It helps students build motivation, autonomy, and confidence through repeated practice, review, and small successes.
+The theoretical foundation of this app is based on several connected approaches.
+First, it uses **task-supported learning**, not fully task-based learning, because low-proficiency students need small and structured tasks before completing complex real-world communication tasks.
+Second, it reflects **skill-integrated learning**, because students practice listening, reading, vocabulary, writing, and speaking through connected activities.

-The lesson is based on **task-supported learning**, not fully task-based learning, because these students still need structured support with basic English skills.
-Instead of completing complex real-world tasks only in English, they practice through small and manageable tasks such as listening, matching, choosing answers, short writing, and speaking words aloud.
+Third, it is based on **technology-enhanced language learning** and **mobile-assisted language learning (MALL)**.
+Through smartphones, tablets, or computers, students can listen to English input repeatedly, receive immediate feedback, retry difficult tasks, and learn at their own pace.
+In this way, technology gives students more individual practice opportunities than a traditional classroom can usually provide.

-The lesson also reflects **skill-integrated learning**, as students practice listening, reading, vocabulary, writing, and speaking through connected activities such as pop songs, short reading passages, quizzes, sentence matching, guided writing, and speech recognition-based speaking tasks.
+The app also supports **noticing** and **inductive grammar learning** by helping students discover useful patterns from pop song lyrics and examples.
+In addition, it uses **caption and L1 meaning support** to help low-proficiency learners connect English sounds, spelling, and meaning.
+By providing English text with Korean meaning support, the app reduces comprehension burden and helps students understand input more easily.

-In addition, the app supports **technology-enhanced language learning**, **noticing**, **inductive grammar learning**, **learner autonomy**, and **self-paced learning**.
-Students can listen again, retry difficult items, notice useful patterns from songs and examples, review independently, and build motivation, confidence, and autonomy in learning English.
+It also promotes **learner autonomy** and **self-paced learning** because students can listen again, retry speaking tasks, mark difficult words, and review items at their own pace.
+Finally, the speech recognition function is used not as a perfect pronunciation assessment tool, but as a low-pressure speaking practice tool that can reduce speaking anxiety and increase participation.

 ---